Frequently Asked Questions

 Do cheerleaders have competitions?

 Participants may chose sideline cheer only OR sideline plus competitions.
 There are multiple competitions each year as part of the competition program.
-Most are held on Sundays after the end of the season.
+Most are held on Sundays near and after the end of the season.
 Competition dates are determined each year from the available options in the area.
 Competitions are typically late October thru mid-Movember.
 Check the website and talk with your coaches for actual dates.

 What equipment do I need to obtain for my football player before the first day of practice?